John W. Garrett: Death and legacy

 Garrett survived his wife by almost a year.
 He died on September 26, 1884, at his summer home on the grounds of the Deer Park Hotel, which he, Senator Henry Gassaway Davis (a former B&O employee) and the B&O Railroad had developed in Garrett County, Maryland after the Civil War.
-Garrett was buried beside her, as well as his parents in Baltimore's historic Green Mount Cemetery.
+Garrett was buried in Baltimore's Green Mount Cemetery.

 Many of his B&O papers are held by the Smithsonian Institution; other family papers are held by the Library of Congress.

 With succeeding generations, the Garrett family business expanded in railroads, shipping, and banking.
 Nine years after the Great Baltimore Fire of February 1904, the firm marked the city's (and financial district's) revival by building a landmark skyscraper of thirteen stories (tall for those days) designed by noted architects J.B.
 Noel Wyatt and William G. Nolting in a variety of then popular styles including the Chicago, Commercial/Vernacular and Renaissance Revival styles at the southwest corner of Water and South Streets.
 The firm, led by his descendants, endured into 1974, when it merged with its former rival, Alex.
 Brown & Sons.
 In 1981, a law firm which had long leased space in the building merged with another firm, Gordon, Feinblatt, Rothman, Hoffberger and Hollander; purchased The Garrett Building; and began and completed a substantial historically-minded restoration and renovation, which included placing the building on the National Register of Historic Places.

 Places named in Garrett's honor include: